Why nonprofit organisations should consider cyber insurance

 Business interruption and reputation damage

 A cyber event that impacts essential technology can have a significant impact on a nonprofit's ability to operate and can be highly visible to donors, beneficiaries, and other stakeholders.
-Even short periods of disruption can lead to direct loss of revenue and inhibit an organization's ability to champion a cause, negatively impacting not only donor retention but also the delivery of essential services.
+Even short periods of disruption can lead to direct loss of revenue and inhibit an organisation's ability to champion a cause, negatively impacting not only donor retention but also the delivery of essential services.

 Cybercrime

 Beyond ransomware and data breaches, cyber events can result in financial theft for a nonprofit or its supporters — often without an actual breach.
-If an attacker dupes someone in the billing department to alter payment instructions, an organization can lose tens or hundreds of thousands of dollars almost instantly.
+If an attacker dupes someone in the billing department to alter payment instructions, an organisation can lose tens or hundreds of thousands of pounds almost instantly.
 Attackers can also gain access to email accounts and send fraudulent invoices or payment instructions to donors, beneficiaries, and other third parties.

 Recovery and restoration